‘Sports Illustrated’ Model Raine Michaels Puts On A Busty Display While Addressing Fans In Instagram Video

-Raine Michaels has recently finished her latest photo shoot for Sports Illustrated, and she is excited for fans of the magazine to see it.
-The 18-year-old swimsuit model was featured addressing the camera in a video posted to Sports Illustrated“Swimsuit” Instagram page on Monday while rocking a racy bikini top that leaves little to the imagination.
+Raine Michaels has recently finished her latest photo shoot for Sports Illustrated and she is excited for fans of the magazine to see it.
+The 18-year-old swimsuit model was featured addressing the camera in a video posted to the Sports Illustrated“Swimsuit” Instagram page on Monday while rocking a racy bikini top that leaves little to the imagination.

-In the video, the busty model and daughter of former Poison frontman Bret Michaels is holding the phone as she explains she just finished shooting and is excited for everyone to check it out.
+In the video, the busty model and daughter of former Poison frontman Bret Michaels holds the phone as she explains she just finished shooting and is excited for everyone to check it out.
 Michaels is wearing a skimpy black and white triangle bikini top that showcases the model’s cleavage.
 Her busty figure is further accentuated because Michaels is holding the phone from above.

 The blonde bombshell has her hair up in a simple ponytail, which matches the minimal, natural look she is rocking.
 Similarly, she is wearing makeup in neutral tones on her face, featuring an earthy brown eyeshadow and gloss on her lips.